Benford's law: Genome data

 The number of open reading frames and their relationship to genome size differs between eukaryotes and prokaryotes with the former showing a log-linear relationship and the latter a linear relationship.
 Benford's law has been used to test this observation with an excellent fit to the data in both cases.

 Scientific fraud detection

 A test of regression coefficients in published papers showed agreement with Benford's law.
 As a comparison group subjects were asked to fabricate statistical estimates.
 The fabricated results conformed to Benford's law on first digits, but failed to obey Benford's law on second digits.

+Academic publishing networks

+Testing the number of published scientific papers of all registered researchers in Slovenia's national database was shown to strongly conform to Benford's law.
+Moreover, the authors were grouped by scientific field, and tests indicate natural sciences exhibit greater conformity than social sciences.

+Ecological application

+A 2025 PLOS ONE journal article argues Benford probability distribution of species in certain ecological systems can detect impending transitions of the system.

 Statistical tests

 Although the chi-squared test has been used to test for compliance with Benford's law it has low statistical power when used with small samples.

 The Kolmogorov–Smirnov test and the Kuiper test are more powerful when the sample size is small, particularly when Stephens's corrective factor is used.
 These tests may be unduly conservative when applied to discrete distributions.
 Values for the Benford test have been generated by Morrow.
 The critical values of the test statistics are shown below: